dthuesen/myscriptsnippetsbook/js-class.md

 ![](/assets/gettersetter.png)

 #### Inheritance using super\(\) for an Object instead a Class

-For having the same inheritance behavior using super it is possible to set an Object as a prototype for the child Object:
+For having the same inheritance behavior using super it is possible to set an Object as a prototype for the child Object.
+For setting an Object as a  prototype use `Object.setPrototypeOf(childObject, parentObject)`

 ```
 let project = {